sgsks/pj_industry_vscode_theme/README.md

 # Industry VSCode Theme

-Theme for Microsoft Visual Studio Code.
+A dark theme with construction-inspired yellow accents for Visual Studio Code.
+Built with Joshua Azemoh's One Monokai syntax colours.